Dedicated Help With Dividing Property, Debt And Investments

 Marital property, simply put, is property that is acquired during the length of the marriage and will be subject to division.
 Separate property, on the other hand, is usually not subject to division and may include property acquired before the marriage, as well as any gifts or inheritances.
 Our Trenton investment division attorney will take a close look at your assets in order to determine whether certain types of property may or may not be subject to division.

 It is possible to reach a property division agreement outside of the courtroom through methods such as alternative dispute resolution.
-With more than 25 years of experience, you can count on the legal team at the law offices of Robert D. Paulbeck, Attorney at Law, to protect your interests either in negotiation or through traditional courtroom litigation.
+With 30 years of experience, you can count on the legal team at the law offices of Robert D. Paulbeck, Attorney at Law, to protect your interests either in negotiation or through traditional courtroom litigation.

-Call for a Free Consultation With a Wayne County Division of Debt Attorney
+Call For A Free Consultation With A Division Of Debt Attorney